Welko/rtvis-webgpu-tutorial/README.md

 Open the compute shader `shaders/add.js`.
 Note that this is a Javascript file.
 The shader code is written as a string and stored in the `window` object with the key `add`.

 The programming language of WebGPU shaders is `wgsl`.
-If you are using Visual Studio Code, I recommend you install the extension [WGSL Literal](https://marketplace.visualstudio.com/items?itemName=ggsimm.wgsl-literal).
+If you are using Visual Studio Code, we recommend you install the extension [WGSL Literal](https://marketplace.visualstudio.com/items?itemName=ggsimm.wgsl-literal).

 The first thing we'll add here is the **buffer binding**.